wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 Heat map charts add another dimension to the information about histograms that you see in a histogram chart.
 * The X axis shows time (same as a line plot)
-* The Y axis shows the count (same as the X axis of a histogram chart)
+* The Y axis shows distribution values (just like the X axis in histogram charts).
+This is what you're recording, for example, latency.
 * The color saturation shows the amount of data for the selected time frame.

 <p><span style="font-size: large; font-weight: 600">Data Tab</span></p>